 You’re not paying enough

 Higher salaries and better benefits might not seem like they’re within your budget, but compensating your employees is a lot more cost-effective than spending that money on recruiting, hiring, and training.
-Finding new employees is a costly process, and taking care of your best employees is well worth it.
+Finding new employees can require a lot of effort, and taking care of your best employees is well worth it.
 Be proactive and pay your team what’s competitive in your industry and geographic location.
 Award bonuses when you can.
 If you stay on top of the compensation, you’ll stop losing your best employees and the most talented jobseekers will be begging to work for you.

 They’re not inspired

 Money is one thing, intangibles like inspiration and values are another.
 When you meet with your employees, find out what motivates them.
 They might not feel like they’re making a difference or that their job doesn’t align with their values.
 Create an environment that energizes and inspires them.
-The physical space should be clean and inviting and you should constantly be making an effort to communicate your vision and the goals of the organization.
+The physical space should be clean and inviting.
+You should be making a consistent effort to communicate your vision and the goals of the organization.

-If they don’t see a future with your company, they won’t be motivated to stick around and they’ll look for other opportunities elsewhere.
-Or maybe you haven’t provided them with professional development.
+If they don’t see a future with your company, they won’t be motivated to stick around.
+They’ll look for other opportunities elsewhere.
+Maybe you haven’t provided them with professional development or opportunities to expand their job responsibilities.
 They’re not learning and they’re not being challenged, so why bother?
 When you invest in their careers and offer opportunities for growth, they’ll know that you have faith in them and you see their potential.

 When you notice you’re losing your best employees, pay attention.
-Hold exit interviews and learn as much as you can about their reasons for seeking new employment—it’s always more than a coworker who doesn’t wear deodorant.
+Hold exit interviews and learn as much as you can about their reasons for seeking new employment.
 Then, be responsive.
 Higher salaries might not be in your budget, but making your employees feel appreciated, heard, and inspired probably is.
 For more tips to avoid losing your best employees, check out our website at https://www.chiefofstaffkc.com.